timmyd7777/SSCore/SSTest/Android/README.md

 **MainActivity.kt** shows how to call the SSCore C++ classes from Kotlin using Java wrapper classes in **sstest/src/main/java/com/southernstars/sscore**.
 This is a work in progress, but there are enough Java and JNI wrappers around the essential C++ classes to demonstrate the design pattern.

-The wrapper works like this: for every C++ classe (`SSTime, SSAngle`, etc.) there is a corresponding Java class, named with a ‘J’ in front (`JSSTime, JSSAngle`, etc.).
+The wrapper works like this: for every C++ class (`SSTime, SSAngle`, etc.) there is a corresponding Java class, named with a ‘J’ in front (`JSSTime, JSSAngle`, etc.).
 Those Java classes instantiate the equivalent C++ classes, and call the corresponding methods, via a JNI bridge.

 Here an example in C++: